LauritzCode/Simple-Battleship-Game/README.md

    ```
    Or simply open `index.html` in a browser if no build step is required.

 I’m still learning, so I’d love feedback or suggestions!
-If you want to contribute or help improve the project, feel free to open an issue or submit a pull request on GitHub.
-I'm excited to learn from others and grow as a coder.
+If you want to contribute or help improve the project, feel free to open an issue or submit a pull request!

 ---

-Feel free to adjust any sections or details to better match your project.